puzzmo-com/blog.puzzmo.com/content/posts/2024/07/31/puzzmo-constructors/index.md

 > When constructing for Puzzmo, I sometimes start with a theme but more often I start with an idea for a fun grid shape.
 From there, I build out a tentative grid design and choose appropriate theme entries.
 This is often an iterative process since changing the grid shape changes what theme answers the puzzle can accommodate.
 Next comes filling the grid with fun words and, eventually, writing the clues.

 **[Adam Aaronson](https://www.puzzmo.com/user/xwc/adam):**
 > I feel a unique sense of freedom constructing puzzles for Puzzmo!
-Like I told Brooke at one point, it’s like “a Puzzmo puzzle can be whatever you want, as long as it’s good”—of course, there are rules and guidelines for the puzzles, but in general, the restrictions for grid shape, symmetry, fresh words to include, and cluing angles to write are so much looser than other outlets, which is truly freeing and always gets me in the groove when I’m constructing
+Like I told Brooke at one point, it’s like “a Puzzmo puzzle can be whatever you want, as long as it’s good”—of course, there are rules and guidelines for the puzzles, but in general, the restrictions for grid shape, symmetry, fresh words to include, and cluing angles to write are so much looser than other outlets, which is truly freeing and always gets me in the groove when I’m constructing.

 **[Kate Hawkins](https://www.puzzmo.com/user/xwc/kate):**
 > I love writing themeless mid-sized crosswords: Puzzmo gives me a chance to write them for an audience!
 The smaller format also gives me a chance to build puzzles around fun mini-theme finds that may only have a few components.